 Advisory Committees have been formed to consult on species-specific issues, for example, reintroduction, gene banking, and veterinary, legal, and ethical concerns.

-It is not the goal of AArk’s programs to collect animals from the wild purely for exhibit in US or European zoos.
+It is not the goal of AArk’s programs to collect animals from the wild purely for exhibit in zoos or aquariums.
 In fact, that is the last thing we want, and as an end point, it would represent complete failure of the program.
 Although the proximal action to save critical species from immediate extinction will be sending them to the nearest existing facilities with available space and resident expertise, the ultimate goal is to enable the range countries currently lacking facilities and expertise to care for their own species.
 This will allow outside experts to free up their time and space to begin the process anew with other species in other regions of the world.

 These two activities – rescue and capacity building – must occur together or at least sequentially.
 If outside institutions allow themselves to become inundated with specimens from their initial efforts, they will be unable to do anything meaningful elsewhere and we will fail to reach our primary goal.
 Successful amphibian conservation will be achieved when a given species is sustainably managed by its own range country experts and there is no longer a need for outside institutions to hold any specimens of that species.
 Ultimately, every region should only have to manage their own species, although tropical regions might continue to require help from temperate regions due to overwhelming volume versus infrastructure resources.